 - Click on the Settings Cog in the lower left corner.

 - Click Delete in the pop-up menu that appears.
 Then confirm.

 Note: This will permanently delete all of your contacts in your iCloud, so be sure that you have any information saved that you’ll miss later on.

-This method is great because you can quickly clean up all contacts across all of your Apple devices.
+This method is efficient because you can quickly clean up all contacts on all of your Apple devices.
 But, if you have other email accounts with the contacts saved, you’ll need to delete your contacts from those email clients.

 Deleting Select Contacts

 Although this is easier from the iCloud, it can be performed on your iPhone too.
 Using your iPhone, you can click on each contact, then tap on the Edit button located at the top-right of the screen.
 Scroll all the way down this page and click on “Delete Contact” in red.
 Confirm, and that individual will be gone.